EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/spectral_library.rst

 Loading or Saving a spectral library means to load or save vector files.

-* You can load any vector source in the :guilabel:`Data Source Panel` into a :guilabel:`Spectral Library Viewer.
+* Load any vector source in the :guilabel:`Data Source Panel` into a :guilabel:`Spectral Library Viewer.
 * The vector layer does not need to contain any Spectral Profile fields.
 You can add or define them afterwards.

 .. figure:: /img/Load_SpecLib.png